Guided Procedure to Improve Models in Kaggle Competition

 How to Improve Regression Model Accuracy

 Kaggle competition has been very popular lately, and lots of people are trying to get high score.
 But the competitions are very competitive, and winners don't usually reveal how approaches.
 Usually, the winner just write a brief summary of what they did without revealing much.
-So it is still a mystery what are the approaches available to improve model accuracy.
+So it is still a mystery what are the approaches available to improve linear regression model accuracy.

 This blog post is about how to improve model accuracy in Kaggle Competition.
 I will be sharing what are the steps that one could do to get higher score, and rank relatively well (to top 10%).
 This blog post is organized as follows:

 - Data Transformation

 - Gradient Boosting Machine